 - After 4pm – Imagination Nights: Enjoy Georgia Aquarium by night at a special ticket price!
 Visit the Aquarium after 4pm every day of the week to save over 30% off full priced admission.
 You’ll enjoy full access to the entire Aquarium!
 Restrictions apply.
 Click here for details and to purchase tickets.

 Space Mission is a celestial building experience where guests can explore alien worlds built entirely out of LEGO® bricks, build their own spaceship, explore the mission control center and watch a LEGO® rocket blast off into outer space!
-Guests can enjoy full access to the attraction and Space Mission themed giveaways

 Click HERE for AMO’s article on local library events that are FREE.
 Events range from infant to teenagers and adult!

-Six Flags Over Georgia, in partnership with Samsung Electronics America, Inc., the “Official Technology Partner of Six Flags,” today announced an all-new virtual reality experience, Drop of Doom VR.
+Six Flags Over Georgia, in partnership with Samsung Electronics America, Inc., the “Official Technology Partner of Six Flags,” has an all-new virtual reality experience, Drop of Doom VR.
 The country’s first-ever permanent drop tower VR attraction is a thrilling, immersive encounter with giant, mutant spiders and makes its debut on March 11, as part of the park’s 50th anniversary season.

 Riders, using Samsung Gear VR powered by Oculus, will become the pilots of a futuristic gunship under attack by mutant spiders.
 This intense, interactive adventure features:

 · A high speed virtual vertical ascent up 100 stories, while teetering off the edge of a helicopter;

 · A 360-degree rotating view high above massive city skyscrapers that are under siege by enormous spiders;

 · A high-intensity gun battle against a giant arachnid, spewing baby spiders that virtually crawl all over the rider’s body;